 - Cancer charities such as Macmillan Cancer Support; Prostate UK; BreastCancerNow, all provide specialised advice and support to individuals and their carers at highly emotional times.

-- Many large organizations, for example, in the Motor/Finance/Postal sectors have charitable foundations which may be able to provide financial or welfare support for ex workers.
+- Many large Organisations, for example, in the Motor/Finance/Postal sectors have charitable foundations which may be able to provide financial or welfare support for ex workers.
 Carers should be encouraged to apply for support if their loved one has worked there previously;

 - Consider providing financial support direct to charities that provide much needed emotional and specialized knowledge support that an EAP cannot always offer.
-Oftentimes EAPs refer employees on to these charities, but whilst the EAP is funded by the organization, the Charity may not be.
+Oftentimes EAPs refer employees on to these charities, but whilst the EAP is funded by the Organisation, the Charity may not be.